rotundasoftware/backbone.collectionView/README.md

 ## Benefits

-* Provides a easy way to render a collection of models.
+* Provides a view that renders a collection of models, updating automatically when models are added or removed.
+* Keeps track of selected model(s) and fires events when the selection is changed.
+* Adds "selected" css class to selected `<li>` or `<tr>`, allowing you to easily style selected model views.
 * Supports single and multiple selection through meta-key and shift clicks, as you would expect from a multi-SELECT element.
-* Adds "selected" css class to selected `<li>` or `<tr>`, allowing you to easily style selected items.
 * Allows a user to reorder the collection by dragging and dropping and automatically applies the new order to the collection.
-* Keeps track of selected model(s) and fires events when the selection is changed.
 * Supports changing the currently selected model(s) through up and down arrow key presses.
 * Allows you to filter which models are visible, selectable, and sortable.
-* Fires a variety of events allowing you to add your own behavior based on user actions.
 * Integrates with [Backboune.Courier](https://github.com/rotundasoftware/backbone.courier) out of the box.

 ## Sample Usage